Yuri-x/pyexcel-yuri/README.rst

 ================================================================================
-pyexcel-xlsxy - Let you focus on data, instead of xlsx format
+pyexcel-yuri - Let you focus on data, instead of xlsx format
 ================================================================================

-**pyexcel-xlsxy** is a tiny wrapper library to read, manipulate and write data in xlsx and xlsm format using  `read_only` mode reader, `write_only` mode writer from Xlsxwriter.
+**pyexcel-yuri** is a tiny wrapper library to read, manipulate and write data in xlsx and xlsm format using  `read_only` mode reader, `write_only` mode writer from Xlsxwriter.
 You are likely to use it with `pyexcel <https://github.com/pyexcel/pyexcel>`__.

 Please note: